 Removing your old kitchen

-Before installing your new kitchen, you will need to remove the old one, so make sure to allow for a reasonable amount of time to do this.
+Before installing your new kitchen, you will need to remove the old one, so make sure you allow a reasonable amount of time to do this.

-Start by removing all the doors, drawers and shelves of your kitchen units, followed by any screws which are adhering to your worktops with the base units.
-Kitchen units are generally straightforward to remove, but if they’ve been there for a very long time, it may be necessary to use a hammer or similar to knock the units apart.
+Start by removing all the doors, drawers and shelves of your kitchen units, followed by any screws which are adhering your worktops to the base units.
+Kitchen units are generally straightforward to remove, but if they’ve been there for a very long time, it may be necessary to use a hammer to knock the units apart.

-Disposing of old kitchen units must be done correctly, so consider whether you are able to take them to a recycling/disposal centre or whether it may be prudent to either hire a skip or pay for a specialist removals company to take away your old kitchen units.
+Disposing of old kitchen units must be done correctly.
+Consider whether you can take them to a recycling centre.
+Alternatively, you could hire a skip or pay for a specialist removals company to take away your old kitchen units.

 What tools will I need to fit my own kitchen units?